MGTheTrain/python-yolo-training-with-jupyter-notebooks/README.md

 ### Setp 3 - Running code blocks of the custom Jupyter notebook in Google Colab
 Open [custom-yolov4-tiny-training.ipynb in Colab](https://colab.research.google.com/github/MGTheTrain/python-yolo-training-with-jupyter-notebooks/blob/main/notebooks/custom-yolov4-tiny-training.ipynb) and run each code block

+### Step 4 - Utilize your trained weights in the sample object detector app

+Run `git submodule init --update`.
+Navigate trough the steps [in python-object-detection-with-yolo-and-opencv](./python-object-detection-with-yolo-and-opencv/) in order to launch the object detector app.